-- 1. Average number of people observed per site visit;
+- Average number of people observed per site visit.

-- 2. Percent contact observed:
+- Percent contact observed.

-- 3. Potential for water contact; and
+- Potential for water contact; and

-- 4. Percent children observed.
+- Percent children observed.

-An overall summary of the survey results from these seventeen locations throughout the duration of the study are presented in Table 2.7.4 at the end of this chapter.
+An overall summary of the survey results from these seventeen locations throughout the duration of the study are presented in Table 2.7-4.
 Potential contact is defined as the number of adults and children participating in contact activities but where no contact was observed; therefore, having the potential for water contact.